Vestium-R/DynamicViewer/README.md

 # DynamicViewer
-This module was originally designed for Beneos Animated Battlemaps but will work with any animated battlemaps.

 By default this module will:
 - When moving to a battlemap it will check the conditions in the module setting - if the filename matches any of the conditions it will check for a matching "scene" file.
 If it can find one it will do the following: